-An advance notice of adverse action is not needed in the following situations:
+An advance notice of adverse action is not needed for Supplemental Nutrition Assistance Program (SNAP) households in the following situations:

-- The EU’s allotment varies from month-to-month within the certification to take into account changes anticipated at the time of certification and the household was notified at the time of certification.
+- The household’s allotment varies from month-to-month within the certification to take into account changes anticipated at the time of certification and the household was notified at the time of certification.

-- The EU applied for IM benefits and food stamp benefits at the same time, was approved for food stamp benefits pending approval of the IM grant and was notified at the time of certification that food stamp benefits would be reduced upon approval of the IM grant.
+- The household applied for Income Maintenance (IM) benefits and SNAP benefits at the same time, was approved for SNAP benefits pending approval of the IM grant, and was notified at the time of certification that SNAP benefits would be reduced upon approval of the IM grant.

-- The EU voluntarily requests, in writing or in the presence of a caseworker, that its participation be terminated.
-If the EU does not provide a written request, send the EU a letter confirming the voluntary withdrawal.
+- The household voluntarily requests, in writing or in the presence of staff, that its participation be terminated.
+If the household does not provide a written request, send the household a letter confirming the voluntary withdrawal.

-- Notification has been received from a reliable source that the EU is not or will not be residing in the state.
-Close the case effective for the following month allowing the EU to receive full months benefit in its new state of residence.
+- Notification has been received from a reliable source that the household is not or will not be residing in the state.
+Close the case effective for the following month allowing the household to receive full months benefit in its new state of residence.

 - Recoupment of a claim is initiated against a household who previously received a notice of adverse action with respect to the claim.